 Investing in our common stock involves a high degree of risk.
-You should carefully consider the following risk factors in addition to the other information presented in this report before deciding whether to invest in ISA.
+You should carefully consider the following risk factors before deciding whether to invest in ISA.
 Additional risks and uncertainties not presently known to us, or that we currently deem immaterial, may also impair our business operations or our financial condition.
 If any of the events discussed in the risk factors below occur, our business, consolidated financial condition, results of operations or prospects could be materially and adversely affected.
 In such case, the value and marketability of the common stock could decline, and you may lose all or part of your investment.